MartaCzM/Wordventure/README.md

 ![Screenshot](assets/images/responsive.png)

+## Planning

+The game idea was influenced by my wish in becoming confident of my English vocabulary, as frequently is hard to associate words with their synonyms.

+## Target Audience:

+* The game is for everyone that wants to improve their English skill
+* It can be played by adults, teenagers as well as children.

+## Game colors

+The color scheme was simply based on blue colors, adding some black color to the game logo for contrast

 ## Features

 * The header, which appears at the top of the page, displays the game name and includes the game logo: Wordventure.